Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Coarsening kinetics of colloidal clusters

-where $\tilde{\phi}$ is the Fourier transform of $\phi$.
-Using isotropy, the correlation function $C(\mathbf{r},t)$ and the structure factor $S(\mathbf{k},t)$ are averaged over all orientations of $\mathbf{r}$ and $\mathbf{k}$, respectively.
-The results are shown as functions of the radial distance $r=|\mathbf{r}|$ and the magnitude of the wave vector $k = |\mathbf{k}|$.
-The inset of Fig.~\ref{Fig2}(a) shows $C(r,t)$ at increasing time, with the color code indicating the time lapsed in minutes since the start of the experiment.
-The decay of correlations is slower with increasing time, suggesting an increase in the size of clusters.
-The distance over which the correlations decay to zero is taken as the length scale $L(t)$ of the clusters.
-The correlation function $C(r,t)$ displays dynamic scaling, implying the existence of a single characteristic length scale $L(t)$.
-When $C(r,t)$ is rescaled by $L(t)$, all correlation functions collapse onto a single scaling curve.
-The scaling function $(g(x)=f(r/L(t))=C(r/L(t)))$, is shown in the main panel of Fig.~\ref{Fig2}(a).
-Next, the growth of the cluster size $L(t)$ is shown in Fig.~\ref{Fig2}(b) along with lines of slopes $1/4$ (red) and $1/3$ (black).
-This unambiguously demonstrates the size of cluster follow $L(t)\sim t^{1/4}$ scaling in our experiments.
-These evidences are clear signatures of deviation from the $t^{1/3}$ LS growth law.
-Earlier experiments with active colloids \cite{Granick21, Douchot19} and similar experiments \cite{Auradou23} involving colloid-swimmer mixtures have all reported domain growth found in thermal systems, i.e. $L(t)\sim t^{1/3}$.
-The findings in our experiments are reminiscent of the simulation results \cite{Cate14, Puri20} where domain growth following $t^{1/4}$ was reported.
-Although there is no consensus on the exponent value \cite{Cate14}, all investigations suggest a clear deviation from the conventional exponent of $1/3$.
-Furthermore, nonequilibrium ordering in lattice models of particles sliding on fluctuating surfaces also revealed a strong departure from the conventional $t^{1/3}$ behavior.
-This was also evidenced in simulational models of the organization of passive molecules on active cell surfaces \cite{Rao16}.
-Our results provide strong evidence for these deviations in experimental systems.
-These features remain robust with variation of density of colloids and swimmers; see section II of the Supplementary Information. \\
+The inset of Fig.~\ref{Fig2}(b) shows {$C_e(r,t)$} at increasing times, with the color code indicating the time elapsed in minutes since the start of the experiment.
+The decay of correlations becomes slower with increasing time, suggesting an increase in the size of clusters.
+The distance over which the correlations decay to zero is taken as the length scale {$L_e(t)$} of the clusters.
+The correlation function {$C_e(r,t)$} displays dynamic scaling, implying the existence of a single characteristic length scale {$L_e(t)$}.
+When{$C_e(r,t)$} is rescaled by {$L_e(t)$}, all correlation functions collapse onto a single scaling curve.
+The scaling function, defined as {$f_e(x) = f(r/L_e(t)) = C_e(r/L_e(t))$}, is shown in the main panel of Fig.~\ref{Fig2}(b).
+Next, the growth of the cluster size {$L_e(t)$} is shown in Fig.~\ref{Fig2}(c), along with lines of slopes $1/4$ (red) and $1/3$ (black).
+This unambiguously demonstrates that the cluster size follows {$L_e(t)\sim t^{1/z}$}, with $z \sim 4$, in our experiments.
+These results provide clear evidence of deviations from the $t^{1/3}$ LS growth law. {Similar results are obtained when particles of larger size ($\sigma=20\mu m$) are used, see section I-C of SI for details.
+Also, the results remain unchanged when the two-point spatial correlation, $C_e(r,t)$, is computed using the local density as the order parameter, instead of the hardening procedure followed in Eq.\ref{twopointCorr}, see section I-D of the SI}.
+Earlier experiments with active colloids \cite{Granick21, Douchot19} and similar studies \cite{Auradou23} involving colloid-swimmer mixtures reported domain growth consistent with thermal systems, i.e. $L(t) \sim t^{1/3}$.
+By contrast, our findings are reminiscent of simulation results \cite{Cate14, Puri20}, where domain growth following $t^{1/4}$ was reported.
+Although there is no consensus on the exact exponent value \cite{Cate14}, all investigations suggest a clear deviation from the conventional exponent of $1/3$.
+Furthermore, nonequilibrium ordering in lattice models of particles sliding on fluctuating surfaces has also revealed a strong departure from the conventional $t^{1/3}$ behavior.
+Similar deviations were observed in simulation models of the organization of passive molecules on active cell surfaces \cite{Rao16}.
+Our results provide strong experimental evidence for slower growth.
+These features remain robust against variations in the density of colloids and swimmers; see {Section I-E} of the Supplementary Information.\\